Bhupesh-V/til/Miscellaneous/write-clean-commits-template.md

 subl ~/.gitmessage
 ```

-This will invoke sublime with the tempplate (use `code` if you use VSCode)Now copy paste the above template, hit save and your are done.
+This will invoke sublime with the template (use `code` if you use VSCode) Now copy paste the above template, hit save and your are done.

-Now when commitng changes instead of using `git commit -m ""`, Use `git commit` this will invoke the commit template which you already set.
+Now when commiting changes instead of using `git commit -m ""`, Use `git commit` this will invoke the commit template which you already set.

 ### Resources